Nurse Practitioner (NP) Programs Online in New Mexico

 Online Learning - Website

-- 18 total credit hours
+- 18 credit hour program.

-- 500 clinical hours required
+- 500 clinical hours required.

-- Online post-graduate certificate
+- Post-masters certificate program.

-- Prepares for national certification exam
+- Prepares for FNP certification.

-- Focuses on family health across lifespan
+- Focus on family healthcare.

-- Advanced health assessment training
+- Advanced health assessment courses.

 - Graduate Certificate - Psychiatric/Mental Health Nurse Practitioner - Post-Masters Certificate